asreview/asreview/README.md

 with a minimum of papers to be read by a human (in the training set and in the final included set) and with zero false negatives (or any other small number).

-The software implements an interactive and an oracle systematic review modus.
+The software implements an oracle and a simulation systematic review mode.

-- **Interactive** The interactive modus is an systematic review with interaction with the reviewer.
+- **Oracle** The oracle modus is an systematic review with interaction with the reviewer (the oracle).
 When enabled, the reviewer get a new papers presented and has to classify them.
-- **Oracle** The oracle modus can be used to measure the performance of our software on an existing systematic review.
+- **Simulate** The simulation modus can be used to measure the performance of our software on an existing systematic review.
 The software can show how many papers you potentially could have skipped reviewing.